NeuroDataDesign/fngs-archive/status/proposal.md

 ##### How and when will success be measured/quantified?
 Be as specific as possible.

 Success for our group will be a published web tool that is functional and effective.
+Small success will be defined as a minor impact on fMRI processing, and some research groups around the country use our services for their data processing.
+Medium success will be defined as many research groups using our services for their data processing, and collaborations with groups around the country developed as a result.
+People will begin to see the value of remote data processing in a research environment.
+Big success will be a redefinition of fMRI processing, from local cluster processing to cloud based or remote processing on optimized pipelines such as ours, bringing the entire field from a more secluded, within-university or within-grant research methodology towards a global initiative that bridges grants, universities, and national boundaries in a way previously not experienced in the computational neuroscience field.
+Success can be measured in terms of number of graphs processed, number of groups uploading graphs, number of collaborative papers/citations gained as a result, and volume of usage of our visualization tools.

 ##### What does success look like at defined points along the roadmap?